Spelljinxer/Red-vs-Blue-Simulator/README.md

 # The Game
 ```
-The goal of red team is not make and green agents vote
+The goal of red team is to make green agents NOT vote
 The goal of blue team is to make green agents vote
 ```